McLaren F1: F1 GTR 1996

 To follow up on the success of the F1 GTR in 1996, McLaren further developed the 1995 model, leading to a size increase but a weight decrease.
 Nine more F1 GTRs were built to 1996 spec, while some 1995 cars were still campaigned by privateers.
 F1 GTR 1996 chassis #14R is notable as being the first non-Japanese car to win a race in the All-Japan Grand Touring Car Championship (JGTC).
 The car was driven by David Brabham and John Nielsen.
-The weight was reduced to around 37 kg from the 1995 GTR but the engine was kept de-tuned at 447 kW to comply with racing regulations.
+The weight was reduced by around 37 kg from the 1995 GTR but the engine was kept de-tuned at 447 kW to comply with racing regulations.